zikula/core/src/docs/en/dev/Hooks/filters.rst

 There is only one kind of hook type in a filter bundle:

-    ui.filter       - This is a filter to be applied in a given area.
+    filter   - This is a filter to be applied in a given area.
 Filters should probably Have their own separate area(s) as it would give a user more control over what filters are applied and where.

 Subscriber Implementation